C4 (New Zealand TV channel): History

-C4 had a deal with MTV Networks to air MTV programming in New Zealand, which proved successful, with shows such as Pimp My Ride proving popular among C4's target demographic.
+C4 had a deal with MTV Networks to air MTV programming such as Pimp My Ride.
 The MTV content on C4 remained on air after Sky TV launched a local MTV station featuring some of the same shows.
-MTV content was decreased in 2008 when the channel moved towards General Entertainment programming.
+MTV content decreased in 2008 when the channel moved towards general entertainment.

-On 11 April 2007 C4 began broadcasting in 14:9 widescreen on SKY TV in New Zealand the same day TV3 began broadcasting in a 16:9 widescreen format.
+On 11 April 2007 C4 began broadcasting in 14:9 widescreen on SKY TV.
 C4 then switched to a 16:9 widescreen format on 2 May 2007, the same day as Freeview launched.
 C4 screened in letterboxed 14:9 widescreen on 4:3 analogue VHF broadcasts.

-24-hour broadcasts began in 2007 but only to digital viewers, in the TV4 days outside broadcast hours viewers would see a test pattern with Auckland's More FM playing in the background this was later replaced with Channel Z. Later the test pattern was replaced with overnight Informercials and Auto TV a show used to advertise cars.
-The move to 24-hour broadcasting saw the channel play continuous music videos overnight followed by a music breakfast show with no presenters, analogue viewers continued to see Infomercials during these times.
+24-hour broadcasts began in 2007 but only to digital viewers.
+The channel played music videos overnight followed by a music breakfast show with no presenters.
+Analogue viewers continued to see infomercials during these times.

 From 1 July 2008, the channel began the process of changing from a music channel to a youth-oriented entertainment network, operating under the same programming direction of its sister station TV3.
 In addition, C4 moved to channel 12 on Sky Digital and TelstraClear InHome TV platforms to reflect its new programming direction with a reduced focus on music.

 On 1 May 2010, as part of the contract with Freeview to provide at least four channels, MediaWorks launched a second C4 channel called C4 2.
-C4 2 screened back to back a low cost jukebox of music videos, unhosted and uninterrupted.
+C4 2 streamed unhosted music videos back-to-back.
 The channel was available exclusively on the Freeview platform on Channel 9.